0n1cOn3/iSynux/README.md

-# isynclinux
+# iSynux

 > **Note**
-> This repository is work-in-progress, and only supports downloading for now.
+> This repository is work-in-progress, and supports downloading and uploading [pretty alpha !!!]
 > Updates are expected when I have free time.